sheldonxsun/Rainbow2024P2/README.md

 # Rainbow2024P2
-This is a poem about Rainbows and Kitty Cats
+This is a poem about Rainbows, Kitty Cats and Puppy Red
-Red
 Orange
 Yellow